ibm-cloud-docs/BlockStorage/identify_LUNs.md

 {: #identifyLUNUI}
 {: support}

-You can also gather the LUN ID, Target IP Address and Host name of the {{site.data.keyword.blockstorageshort}} devicee on the Volume Details page in the UI.
+You can also gather the LUN ID, Target IP address and Hostname of the {{site.data.keyword.blockstorageshort}} device on the Volume Details page in the UI.

 ![The Volume Details page in the Console provides detailed information about the LUN.](images/vmwareLUNID.png "Block Storage Volume Details in the Console."){: caption="Image 1 shows the Volume Details page in the Console that provides detailed information about the LUN." caption-side="bottom"}